opentelekomcloud-docs/data-warehouse-service/umn/source/resource_management/resource_management_plan/managing_resource_management_plan_stages.rst

    .. note::

-      -  The CPU limit can be configured only in 8.1.3 and later versions.
+      -  The CPU usage limit can be configured only in 8.1.3 and later versions.

 Adding a Resource Management Plan Stage
 ---------------------------------------